 Contact lens options for different wear schedules

 Traditionally, contact lenses are removed and cleaned nightly, ready for insertion the next day.
-Now with the latest advancements, contact lens wearers now have the option of daily contact lenses that can be thrown away or extended wear lenses that can be slept in for a recommended period.
+Now with the latest advancements, contact lens wearers now have the option of daily lenses that can be thrown away or extended wear lenses that can be slept in for a recommended period.

 - Daily disposable contact lenses (single day use): Inserted in the morning, worn through the day and discarded at night.
-A convenient and flexible solution that allows you to wear your glasses or contact lenses, depending on your plans for the day.
+A convenient and flexible solution that allows you to wear your glasses or lenses, depending on your plans for the day.
 A new pair every day also decreases the build up of deposits and reduces the chance of bacteria entering the eye.